-- Your car was rear-ended, and you are not convicted of a moving traffic violation in relation to the accident.
+- Your car was rear-ended, and you are not convicted of a moving traffic violation concerning the accident.

-- Your car was parked and was struck by another vehicle.
+- Your car was parked and struck by another vehicle.

 The Rules of Accident Forgiveness

-Even if your car insurer provides accident forgiveness coverage, you may not qualify and in some cases, you won’t even be eligible for this type of protection.
+Even if your car insurance provides accident forgiveness coverage, you may not qualify.
+In some cases, you won’t even be eligible for this type of protection.
 Below are some examples of the typical necessities and exclusions:

-- Having a clean driving record is typically required to be eligible for accident forgiveness insurance.
+- A clean driving record is typically required to qualify for accident forgiveness insurance.

 Alternate Protection Options for Responsible Drivers